karugo-murage/prepare-better-forexams/excel-in-exams/README.md

 ## Known Bugs
 - The site is not as responsive enough for some devices.
 - The exam image loadtime is considerable big.
-- The API is not responding once hosted in github.
+- The API is not responding once hosted in netlify

 ## Technologies Used
+- HTML 5
-- HTML5
+- React.js
 - CSS
-- JavaScript
 - Markdown

 ## Support and contact details